Eastern Orthodox Cross

 This page, however, focusses on the historical symbolism of the Eastern Orthodox cross.

-The deep meanings and traditions of icons were preserved from Byzantium through the Christian Empire it created in Eastern European countries.
+The deep meanings and traditions of icons were preserved from Byzantium through the Christian Empire it established in Eastern European countries.
 (See also the Bezant Cross and St. Nicholas Cross).
-Byzantium was the capital of the Christian Byzantine Empire, later renamed Constantinople and currently Istanbul.
-The area's culture is a rich mixture of different traditions of iconography.
+Byzantium, the capital of the Byzantine Christian Empire, was later renamed Constantinople and is now known as Istanbul.
+The region’s culture is a rich blend of various iconographic traditions.

 Alexander Roman tells us that in the East, and Russia in particular, a cross with three bars was worn by the lowest rank of priest; a privilege granted by the Russian Emperor Paul I (1754-1801).
 Higher ranking clergy wore one-bar crosses, such as Metropolitans and Abbots.
 In the West, the reverse was true - additional bars signified higher clerical or other significance.
 Two-bar crosses in the West signified important Christian centres, i.e., patriarchal centres.
 Only the pope had a three-bar Cross.
 (See also Papal Cross)